top of page

 G. The column titled “Employee” contains the name of the Employee for which the patient was covered by the Lifestyle Plan under.

 H. The column titled “Payment” contains the total amount of adjudicated Plan responsibility owed for the claim.
-Please note, the amount listed under the “Payment” column is not the total billed charges due for the claim but is only the amount of funds due from the Plan Sponsor for the claim.
-This is the amount due from the Plan Sponsor for each unpaid claim.
+Please note, the amount listed under the “Payment” column is not the total billed charges due for the claim but is only the amount of funds due from the Employer Plan Sponsor for the claim.
+This is the amount due from the Employer Plan Sponsor for each Unpaid Claim.
 The full breakdown of each claim is listed on the Claims Detail tab of the liquidation report and contains the Total Billed Charges, any applicable network discount, and any applicable Patient Responsibility due for each claim.

 I. The column titled “Received” contains the date which the claim was received for processing.

-16. Stop Loss Tab.
+9. Stop Loss Tab

 The Stop Loss Tab contains information on any Specific or Aggregate stop loss filings for the Plan.
 Most Lifestyle Plans had both an Aggregate and a Specific Stop Loss policy.
 However, some Lifestyle Plans only had an Aggregate Stop Loss policy, only had a Specific Stop Loss policy, or had no stop loss policy at all.
-Plan Sponsors should review the Plan Documents and Stop Loss Policies for their Plan to determine what coverage their Plan had in place and which Stop Loss Carrier any policy was with.
+Employer Plan Sponsors should review the Plan Documents and Stop Loss Policies for their Plan to determine what coverage their Plan had in place and which Stop Loss Carrier any policy was with.

 A. Specific Stop Loss